Purpose

 Inclusion Criteria:

-if urothelial cancer is predominant histology (any amount of squamous
+is allowed if urothelial cancer is predominant histology (any amount of squamous

 differentiation is allowed provided the tumor is not a pure squamous cell cancer)

-partial cystectomy as definitive therapy are not eligible
+therapy are not eligible

+allowed.
 Carcinoma in situ (CIS) at margins is considered negative margins

-(imaging is not required prior to pre-registration but is required prior to
+prior to pre-registration but is required prior to registration)

-- PRE-REGISTRATION: Have undergone a radical cystectomy with pathological evidence of
+- PRE-REGISTRATION (STEP 0): Have undergone a radical cystectomy nephroureterectomy,

-of the two scenarios below (i or ii).
-The 7th edition of American Joint Committee on
+recurrence as described in one of the two scenarios below (i or ii).
+The 7th edition

-Cancer (AJCC) staging will be utilized.:
+of American Joint Committee on Cancer (AJCC) staging will be utilized.:

 cisplatin chemotherapy